 |API key||Set when you create the connection.
 See HTTP headers for API keys|

-For more information about using a connection in Flow Builder, see Using the Make API call step in Flow Builder.
+For more information about using a connection in a bot, see Using the Make API call step in the bot builder.

 Creating a connection